Yellowstone River photos, browse our online gallery.

-The Yellowstone River Conservation District Council (Council) is made up of representatives from twelve conservation districts bordering the main stem of the Yellowstone River (see sidebar).
-A thirteenth member represents the Montana Association of Conservation Districts.
+The Yellowstone River Conservation District Council (Council) is made up of representatives from eleven conservation districts bordering the main stem of the Yellowstone River (see sidebar).
+A twelth member represents the Resource Advisory Council for the YRCDC.
 The Council has a chair and a vice-chair, one each selected from the upper and lower reaches of the river.

 Conservation districts have over 60 years experience successfully working and cooperating with private individuals, groups, and agencies to conserve Montana’s natural resources.
 As legally established entities in their respective counties, they are ideally suited to develop partnerships with the many stakeholders dedicated to conservation of the river.
 The Council receives technical assistance and advice from the Department of Natural Resources and Conservation, Department of Environmental Quality, Natural Resources Conservation Service, US Army Corps of Engineers, US Geological Survey, US Fish and Wildlife Service, and other agencies.
 The Council coordinates closely with the Upper Yellowstone River Task Force.

 The Council’s purpose is to provide local leadership, assistance, and guidance for the wise use and conservation of the Yellowstone River’s natural resources.
 This purpose is founded on three fundamental precepts:

 1) The need for scientific information on which to base management decisions.

 2) The need for broad-based local, regional, and national input.